MAziz-0/Memory-game/README.md

 -   On some mobile devices, the title image does not fit correctly, and the cards are cut off if the screen size is too small.
     -   If the screen is too small, the "click to start" is pushed into the title image
 -   On Microsoft Edge and Internet Explorer Browsers and some phones, the .gif/.webp format does not display correctly.
-    - Unable to get HTML5 Audio or iframe working correctly on mobile devices, only works after game is restarted using the Try again/Play again alert.
+    - Unable to get HTML5 Audio or iframe working correctly on mobile devices, only works after the game is restarted using the Try again/Play again alert.

 ### GitHub Pages